-Hurricane Katrina, 2005: A refugee helps America's displaced
+Hurricane Katrina, 10 years on: How a refugee helped America's displaced

 |IRC caseworkers Elhamija Kadic (right) and Meliha Bosnjak, former refugees from Bosnia, place an order for mattresses for Katrina evacuee families' new homes in Atlanta.
 Photo: Jim Stawniak|

 Only days after Hurricane Katrina destroyed a swath of the Gulf Coast in August 2005, the International Rescue Committee dispatched an emergency team of relief experts to Louisiana.
 For the first time in its 73-year history, the organization responded to a humanitarian crisis in the United States.